 Prepping your workload for the bank holiday weekend

-We all love a good bank holiday weekend whether it’s rain, hail or snow outside – the thoughts of spending extra time with family, planning a trip or just having an extra lie in puts us in a great mood!
+We all love a good bank holiday weekend whether the sun is splitting the stones, it is lashing rain, or you are being pelted with hailstones – the thoughts of spending extra time with family, planning a trip or just having an extra lie in puts us in a great mood!

 - Communicate, communicate, communicate

-It may seem trivial but so many problems can be avoided by simply communicating with your colleagues.
+It may seem like common sense but so many problems can be avoided by simply communicating with your colleagues.
 Meetings and other arrangements can be pushed forward when there is a bank holiday Monday.
 If you have had to rearrange anything, ensure your colleagues are in the loop – things can get messy otherwise!
+Make sure that everyone has the new time for your meeting in their calendar.
+Sometimes, if the meeting is not something that is vital to have immediately on the Tuesday morning, it can be nice to push it out further in the week or forego it for a week as everyone catches up on the work they missed.

 - Plan operational requirements in advance

-Businesses will have deadlines and priorities that need to be handled regardless of bank holidays.
-When staff are out of the office, there is a knock-on effect.
-Some forward thinking and planning here can go a long way towards ensuring not only an easier workload but also happier clients welcoming you back on Tuesday.
+Similar to the previous point, there are somethings that just can’t be rescheduled due to a bank holiday!
+Businesses will have deadlines and priorities that need to be handled.
+When staff are out of the office, there is a knock-on effect so some forward thinking and planning can go a long way towards ensuring not only an easier workload but also happier clients welcoming you back on Tuesday.

 - Make a checklist